 “My power doesn’t work like that,” Frisk’s mother said.

-“Asgore?”
+“Really?”
 Sans asked.
-Her mother shook her head.
+Her mother nodded.
 “Oh.
+Well, I fucked up then.
 I think I better go.”

 “I think you need to.
 I have to have a word with Frisk.”